Skip to content

 The quality of your function definitions matters more than the model you choose.
 Vague descriptions produce unreliable tool selection.
 Missing parameter validation produces downstream errors.
 Every function needs clear documentation of what it does, what it expects, and what it returns.

 A common mistake is exposing too many tools to the agent at once.
-An agent with 30 available functions will make worse tool selection decisions than one with 8 well-defined functions.
+Tool selection gets less reliable as the list grows, because near-duplicate descriptions leave the model no clean basis for choosing between them.
 Scope the tool set to the specific workflow the agent handles.

 Vector stores and retrieval